 Historical research is an interpretation of the past in a meaningful, original way, based on the author's use of a variety of primary sources (first-hand accounts such as government and other archival documents, newspapers, personal effects, music, works of art, interviews, and participant observation, among others) as well as secondary sources (scholarly accounts by individuals who did not witness the events being described).
 The author reviews the source material to construct an original argument that interprets the past in a new way and to analyze the material's significance in the realm of politics, economics, religion, gender, or a number of other categories.
 The finished product may take a variety of forms, including books, journal articles, poster presentations, or museum exhibits.
 Because historians typically, though not always, work alone, student historical research is rarely done alongside a faculty member.
 Rather the faculty member serves as a mentor who potentially helps the student select a topic, find source material, or sharpen his or her analysis.

-The Department of Human Communication defines research as the systemic, rigorous qualitative, quantitative or interpretive assessment of communication processes and messages, which may include verbal, nonverbal, and/or visual cues.
-As a discipline, Communication Studies values basic and applied research that produces knowledge which furthers theunderstanding and advances the efficacious practice of human communication.
+The Department of Human Communication defines research as the systemic, rigorous qualitative, quantitative, or interpretive assessment of communication processes and messages, which may include verbal, nonverbal, and/or visual cues.
+As a discipline, Communication Studies values basic and applied research that produces knowledge that furthers the understanding and advances the efficacious practice of human communication.

 In the languages, undergraduate research is a process that includes the reinterpretation or rediscovery of known artifacts (texts and other cultural products) from a critical or creative perspective to generate new analyses (scholarly research: literary studies, cultural studies, linguistics) or innovative art (literary authorship: creative writing, translation), under the close mentorship and guidance of faculty.

-Undergraduate researchers are expected to make cross-cultural comparisons and connections between their first language and the target language, focusing on linguistic (speech patterns at the lexical, phonological and syntactical levels), cultural, artistic and/or literary aspects, in order to answer questions about, and gain a deeper understanding of, the target language, cultures, practices and perspectives.
-It is also interdisciplinar, and involves the coordination of historical-socio-political knowledge with textual analysis or creativity (textual being broadly defined and being applied to any artifact from the target language/culture).
+Undergraduate researchers are expected to make cross-cultural comparisons and connections between their first language and the target language, focusing on linguistic (speech patterns at the lexical, phonological, and syntactical levels), cultural, artistic, and/or literary aspects, in order to answer questions about, and gain a deeper understanding of, the target language, cultures, practices, and perspectives.
+It is also interdisciplinary and involves the coordination of historical-socio-political knowledge with textual analysis or creativity (textual being broadly defined and being applied to an artifact from the target language/culture).

 For most musicians and theater artists, “scholarly activity” means performance and/or composition and “research” represents:

-MUSIC- music history, musicology, music theory, composition; performance - exploration of literature, suitability for student ensembles, score study; all require countless hours of study, practice and listening within the confines of a library, practice room/studio.
+MUSIC- music history, musicology, music theory, composition; performance - an exploration of literature, suitability for student ensembles, score study; all require countless hours of study, practice, and listening within the confines of a library, practice room/studio.

 Performers in each discipline spend months, sometimes years in preparation before stepping on stage for a solo or ensemble performance, lecture recital, recording session, or play.